amisr/amisrsynthdata/docs/configfile.rst

 | INTEGRATION_PERIOD [1]_ | Integration period (s)                                    | 60.                        |
 +-------------------------+-----------------------------------------------------------+----------------------------+

 ..
-[1] Because the current code does not consider time dependence, STARTTIME, ENDTIME, and INTEGRATION_PERIOD don't really matter, but the output number of records and array shapes will reflect these.
+[1] Although no actual integration occurs, INTEGRATION_PERIOD determines the time steps in the output file.

 ..
 [2] Most calculations are done assuming only O+, but listing all five major species considered by the fitter will result in arrays of a similar shape.